mdalikazi/agent-skills/quran-tutor/README.md

 ## ⚙️ Prerequisites

-* **Premium TTS Provider (Crucial):** Default text-to-speech providers (like Edge TTS) may struggle with accurate Arabic Makharij.
-For a proper learning experience, I recommended that you configure your agent with a provider capable of handling high-fidelity multilingual Arabic text:
+* **Premium TTS Provider (Recommended):** Default text-to-speech providers (like Edge TTS) may struggle with accurate Arabic Makharij.
+For a proper learning experience, I recommend that you configure your agent with a provider capable of handling high-fidelity multilingual Arabic text:
     * [ElevenLabs](https://elevenlabs.io) *(Ensure you select a **multilingual voice** that supports both Arabic and English)*
+         * One example voice from ElevenLabs that works well with this skill is called [Ghizlane](https://elevenlabs.io/app/voice-lab/share/1905655a2a81722144b43943bfb5c91ad3849a09939f01bea6dcabced426ecff/u0TsaWvt0v8migutHM3M) (Voice ID `u0TsaWvt0v8migutHM3M`)
     * [OpenAI TTS](https://platform.openai.com/docs/guides/text-to-speech)
     * [Narakeet](https://www.narakeet.com)
-* **Separate Topic/Channel:** I highly recommend starting off this skill in a separate topic or channel in your agent messaging platform such as Telegram/Discord/Slack etc. This way it is easier and cleaner to track your progress and continue lessons from where you left off.
+* **Separate Topic/Channel:** I highly recommend starting off this skill in a separate topic or channel in your agent messaging platform such as Telegram/Discord/Slack etc. This is easier to track your progress, continue lessons from where you left off and keeps the context separate from other agent tasks.

 ## 🚀 Installation

 1. Download the `arabic tutor.md` skill file from this repository.
 2. Ask your agent to install the skill.
-3. If you setup Text to Speech (TTS), restart your agent's gateway/service to load the new skill.
+3. If you setup Text to Speech (TTS) after installing this skill, restart your agent's gateway/service to load the new voice.

 ## 💬 Usage